Rishvy/functree-timer/README.md

 ## Parameters

-- `path` (str, default: "function_times.log"): Path to the log file where timing information will be written
+- `path` (str, optional): Path to the log file where timing information will be written.
+If None, uses the shared default log file at root.
+Defaults to None (shared log file).
 - `minimum_duration` (float, default: 0.05): Minimum duration in seconds for a function call to be logged
 - `top_k` (int or "full", default: "full"): Number of top functions to log, or "full" to log all functions
 - `top_level_functions` (list, optional): List of top-level function names to track (currently not implemented)